girish-gabra/Connecto-API/README.md

 APIs were built using Express framework in Node.js.
 It is a very simple and powerful method to build APIs and used extensively.

-Database design for Conetento can be found at:
+Database design for Connecto can be found at:

 https://drive.google.com/open?id=0B8NUJC4CbsDpQUNSRmEwTEQyb1E